stummjr/doc.scrapinghub.com/jobdata.rst

     $ curl https://storage.scrapinghub.com/items/53/34

-The spider can be omitted to get all items in the project and if the project is omitted then all items in the database are returned.
+The spider can be omitted to get all items in the project.
+Items are returned grouped by spider, then job and in the order in which they were written within that job.

 Pagination and meta parameters are supported.
 See :ref:`pagination` and :ref:`metapar`.